caltechlibrary/cold/htdocs/dashboard.md

 Dashboard
 =========

 This is the management interface for [cold](/).
-It is broken down by objects and vocabulars
+It is organized around managed objects and static vocabularies.

 Managable Objects
 ------------------